Maria Georgina Grey: Educational experiences

 In the 1820s the family lived in France where their father was stationed at St Germain en Laye, near Paris, and later in Normandy.
 The four Shirreff sisters were first taught at home by a French-Swiss governess who had a limited education.

 In 1828, Maria and Emily joined a boarding school in Paris, which later influenced scenes in Maria's second novel Love’s Sacrifice in 1868.
 A year later they were removed from the school due to Emily's poor health and after their father was appointed captain of the port of Gibraltar in 1831 he did not think it was necessary to appoint another governess.
-Though their formal education was at an end, Maria and Emliy continued to improve themselves by travelling extensively and became expert linguists through their visits to France, Spain and Italy, reading books from their father's extensive library, and became acquainted with many intellectuals of the age through their father's contacts.
+Though their formal education was at an end, Maria and Emily continued to improve themselves by travelling extensively and became expert linguists through their visits to France, Spain and Italy, reading books from their father's extensive library, and became acquainted with many intellectuals of the age through their father's contacts.